hookkl21/yelp-camp/README.md

 ## About Campground

+### Install
+- user must install npm dependencies and start in order for the code to work in your local environment
+#### Command
+- npm install && npm start

 ### Purpose
 - The purpose of this app is to sharpen the skills for FULL STACK Development cycles.
 - This app is focused more on BACKEND development rather than the FRONTEND